hoereth/springfox-enum-plugin/README.md

 }
 ```

-The plugin automatically registers with Springfox and will process these proprietary **@de.pentabyte.springfox.ApiEnum** annotations:
+The plugin automatically registers with Springfox and will process these proprietary [@ApiEnum](src/main/java/de/pentabyte/springfox/ApiEnum.java) annotations:

 ```java
 public enum SomeEnum {